Let's Talk About the Pennsylvania Code of Professional Practice and Conduct for Educators

 PD TEAM BUILDING ACTIVITY (for current teachers, paraprofessionals administrators, education majors, Field Experience/practicum lab interns, student teachers, and/or CDA certification candidates): Form groups of 2-3 people and pretend that you are school administrators or education system regulators.
 Create a serious policy or education law that you think all schools should be required to follow and explain why it should exist.

-PD DISCUSSION QUESTIONS (for current teachers, paraprofessionals, administrators, education majors, Field Experience/practicum lab interns, student teachers, and/or CDA certification candidates):
+PD DISCUSSION QUESTIONS (for current teachers, paraeducators, administrators, education majors, Field Experience/practicum lab interns, student teachers, and/or CDA certification candidates):

 1. Was there ever a time that you agreed or disagreed with a policy in school, the workplace, or elsewhere and other individuals thought and acted differently about it than you?
 How did you handle that situation?